omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <details>
 <summary><strong> Sprint 6 - 12/11/2020 </strong></summary>

-Due to some minor issues with the construction of the leg in the prototype, this task was focused on.
-Once completed, we envision that the final tasks to have a functioning game would be successful.
-Having understood this there was a focus on the final elements of the programming side.
-During the second meeting of this sprint, there was extra time to implement additional functionality of the game such as Animations.
+Due to some minor issues with the construction of the legs of the game in the prototype, this task was focused on.
+Once completed, we envision that the final tasks to have a functioning game will be finished on time.
+There will be a high focus on the programming elements needed for the final product.
+During the second meeting of this sprint, if there is extra time to implement additional functionality of the game the task, Animations, will be attempted and potentially additional features.
-Alongside this, the implementation document was built up alongside this, allowing us to be more coordinated and understand each other's code.
+The Deliverables board focused on the finalising of the Implementation document, reflecting features that we have unsuccessfully managed to implement and any additional features we may include.
 <br>
 <br>
 <strong> Deliverables Board </strong>